-Degrees in Advertising
+Degrees in Advertising and Commercial Design

 Seventy-four percent of advertising and public relations employees are between 25 and 54 years of age, which speaks to the education needed to be in this field.
 Most entry-level advertising positions require a bachelor's degree.
 An exception to this is the position of assistant art director, which often requires a two-year degree and assistant copywriter positions, which require excellent communication skills, but not a degree.
 In order to work in the creative department, however, or to become a media planner or media buyer, a bachelor's degree in advertising is generally necessary.
-Most advertising degree programs combine the creative and practical sides of business, such as advertising theory, marketing strategies, campaign methods, media management, and business management.
+Most advertising and commercial design degree programs combine the creative and practical sides of business, such as advertising theory, marketing strategies, campaign methods, media management, and business management.
 For research positions, many in advertising have a master's degree, with an emphasis in marketing and statistics.
-If you are drawn to advertising, but lack the required credentials, online degree programs are available in advertising and commercial design.
+If you are drawn to advertising, but lack the required credentials, online graphic design programs are available in advertising and commercial design.

 Career Training in Advertising

 Landing an internship while working on your bachelor's degree can give you practical experience, and internships are becoming increasingly important in this competitive industry.
 Successful students who graduate with their bachelor's degrees in advertising usually begin their careers in entry-level positions in account management or media, and sometimes in market research or creative departments.
 Advancement in advertising depends on your achievements during the course of your career.